huntdatacenter/docs/docs/coordination/agreements/overview.md

 **Send us the text file for activation**

-When you have added the information to the text file, forward the text file to us on [email](/contact) for agreement rendering.
+When you have added the information to the text file, forward the text file to us on in the data controller section of our [service desk](/service-desk/data-controller-orders/#new-data-processor-agreement).

 :::